 The wilful introduction of computer “viruses” or disruptive/destructive programs into the WSU network or into external networks is prohibited.

-The CIO or an Associate Director of CaTS must approve all connections from/to the WSU network to external networks for network services.
+The CIO or an Associate CIOs of CaTS must approve all connections from/to the WSU network to external networks for network services.
 All connections to approved external networks will pass through approved firewalls or other perimeter control security systems.

 An unsecured system is a one that is not supported by the CaTS staff.
 The primary user of the system, or someone designated by departments’ management, is responsible for the integrity of the system, and will ensure the system meets the minimum WSU security requirements.
 The responsible person or group ensures that the security of the system is maintained by installing needed security patches and security checking programs.
 Unsecured systems are treated as unsecured by the WSU network and are viewed, as much as possible, like any other system on the Internet.